iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Great if you only want to listen to music.
+But the second you play a podcast it pauses when you start your run.
+Zero options to change this.<br> :date: __2021-06-06 11:19:45__

 > Doesn't save my runs and stays on first page so I can't see how I'm progressing through the run I.e what's coming up next ?
 Mins walk/ run<br> :date: __2021-05-24 15:26:43__

 > Awful app that is totally unreliable and continously cuts out whilst in use, rendering its existence totally pointless.<br> :date: __2021-05-24 13:10:33__